Create your best hormone health with East Asian medicine (a guide).

 What you can do:

-Eat to Nourish and Heal: prepare balanced, cooked meals that are easy to digest, use herbs and teas to aid digestion.
+Eat to Nourish and Heal: prepare balanced, cooked meals that are easy to digest, and use herbs and teas to aid digestion.

-Avoid: sugar, dairy, cold and raw foods and processed foods
+Avoid: sugar, dairy, cold and raw foods, and processed foods

-Focus on: tending to your digestive system, nurturing your nervous system and reducing stress, moderate exercise to move Qi and dampness,
+Focus on: tending to your digestive system, nurturing your nervous system, and reducing stress, moderate exercise to move Qi and dampness,

 Supplements to consider: digestive enzymes, drink Pau d’ Arco tea, a wide-spectrum probiotic containing s. boulardii